Use space to open navigation items

 • a sign stating the name of the premises, the type of liquor licence held and the name of the licensee must be displayed at the front of the premises

-• Small bar premises cannot be used to operate as a facility that is regularly used for adult relaxation entertainment of a sexual nature – including strip clubs or sex industry premises.
+• Small Bar premises cannot be used to operate as a facility that is regularly used for adult relaxation entertainment of a sexual nature – including strip clubs or sex industry premises.

 The law requires that all types of licensed venues display liquor signs.
 This includes a number of compulsory signs, depending on which licence and authorisations you have.